Frequently Asked Questions

 How much does counselling cost?

-At Calming Tree Counselling, all sessions are 50 minutes in length.
-Children and Student session fees are $120, Adult Individual and Relationship sessions are $140.
+At Calming Tree Counselling, all sessions are 50 minutes in length and cost $140.
 Shorter and extended sessions are available upon request.
 Please see our page for our Junior Counsellor and Registered Psychotherapist (Qualifying) for their current rates.

 What are your payment options?